Superrehtard/old_diaspora_wiki/Interface-Suggestions.md

   - [This bug](http://bugs.joindiaspora.com/issues/1167) confused her, but didn't stop her.

 *Note: I made this test with a pre-opened browser and my own PC, otherwise it would've been very likely that my sister opened Internet Explorer.*

-### chatting
- independent chattingbar floating on page without need to going to aspects page  again and again for chatting with friends